Vijayakumar filmography

 Vijayakumar continued to act in supporting roles in the early 1980s.
 After a brief slump, Vijayakumar's second innings came in 1988 with Mani Ratnam's Agni Natchathiram, where he played the role of Prabhu Ganesan and Karthik Muthuraman's father.
 The movie told the story of two half brothers who fight for their father's love and property.
 During the 1990s, Vijayakumar was frequently seen in father roles such as Nattamai and Baasha.
 During the same time, Vijayakumar also played lead roles in award-winning films such as Kizhakku Cheemayile and Anthimanthaarai, with Bharathiraaja.
 The latter took him close to winning the National Film Award for Best Actor, eventually missing it by one vote.
 Vijayakumar continued to play senior roles during the 2000s; eventually the actor was seen in more grandfather roles.
 In the last few years, the actor has reduced his film commitments and focused on television serials.
 Vijayakumar has acted in over 400 films, primarily in Tamil, but also had brief stints in Telugu cinema.

 Following is the list of films acted by Vijayakumar.
-Besides Tamil, he has also acted in a few Telugu and Malayalam films.
+Besides Tamil, he has also acted in Telugu films apart from a few Malayalam and Kannada films.